 OF THE GREATNESS AND GOVERNMENT OF PEACE THERE WILL BE NO END.
 HE WILL REIGN ON DAVID’S THRONE AND OVER HIS KINGDOM, ESTABLISHING AND UPHOLDING IT WITH RIGHTEOUSNESS FROM THAT TIME ON AND FOREVER.
 THE ZEAL OF THE LORD ALMIGHTY WILL ACCOMPLISH THIS.
 Isaiah 9:6-7.

-When things were bad for the nation Israel, God in His great love gave the nation hope.
+When things were bad, devastatingly bad, for the nation Israel, God in His great love gave the nation hope.
 Yes, they would be judged and times would be desperate, but God would not let the nation perish.
-For God promised that one day he would send from heaven His Son in the form of a human baby and He would save His people and the rest of the world.
+For God promised that one day he would send His Son from heaven in the form of a human baby and He would save His people and the rest of the world.
 And that Savior was and is Jesus.

-And someday, even though things on earth look bleak, that same Son will come back as a great conqueroring king to rule and reign over this world fulfilling the rest of Isaiah’s prophesy.
+And someday, even though things on earth look bleak, that same Son will come back as a great conquering king to rule and reign over this world fulfilling the rest of Isaiah’s prophesy.

 So we celebrate the HOPE of Christmas today.
 As a Christian, I celebrate the hope that someday I will be united with Jesus and live with Him forever, just as He promised.